-The proposed FLUM and Zoning change will have the effect of enhancing the potential for affordable housing projects.
-The proposed FLUM and Zoning amendments are therefore consistent with these provisions of the Comprehensive Plan and Chapters 16 and 380 F.S.
+The proposed FLUM change will have the effect of enhancing the potential for affordable housing projects.
+The proposed FLUM amendment is therefore consistent with these provisions of the Comprehensive Plan and Chapters 16 and 380 F.S.

 Hazard Mitigation

 • Coastal High Hazard Areas